lakejs/lake-docs/guide/index.md

 </div>
 ```

-Call the following JavaScript code to render the editor.
-You can change the configuration through the [Toolbar](/reference/toolbar-config.md) and [Editor](/reference/) config.
+Call the following JavaScript code to render the editor using default config.
+You can change the config through the [Toolbar](/reference/toolbar-config.md) and [Editor](/reference/) config.

 ```js
 const toolbar = new Lake.Toolbar({